jchv/resume/journal.md

 %öäüß
 ```

 The first line rather clearly signifies the version of the PDF specification.
-The second line is a bit more perplexing.
-It turns out it is a canary to detect mangling.
-The specification recommends putting 4 bytes >= 0x80 here, so that mangling from ASCII-clean transports (such as MIME?) can be detected.
-It is not required, and presumably if you write an ASCII-clean PDF document it is not useful.
+The second line is a bit more perplexing; it turns out the specification recommends putting a comment with some non-ASCII bytes so that programs which detect whether a file is text or binary will treat PDF files as binary files.
+It seems to be optional if you are making ASCII-clean PDFs, though it might still be desirable due to a quirk that I discovered much later on.

 The next lines are: